rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 The XPath substitution refers to elements in certain namespaces (``saml2p``, ``saml2``).
 These namespace prefixes, which are common to SAML, are always predefined.
-The following table describes how namespace prefixes are mapped by default:
+The following table describes the default namespace mapping:

 .. include:: tables/namespaces.rst